loadingwyn/react-imageViewer/README.md

 ## Features

-* native swiping experience(use [Alloyfinger](https://github.com/AlloyTeam/AlloyFinger))
+* Close to the native experience(use [Alloyfinger](https://github.com/AlloyTeam/AlloyFinger))
-* double tap to zoom in/out
+* pinch to zoom in/out
 * preloads Images
-* no unnecessary rendering(renders no more than 3 images at a time)
+* no unnecessary rendering( the component only renders no more than 3 images at a time)

 ## Get Started